santhulak/Santhana-Portfolio/README.md

   ### Project Overview
   <dd>
-   The goal of this project is to create a machine learning program classifies whether the moview review is positive or negative.
+   The goal of this project is to create a machine learning program which classifies whether the moview review is positive or negative.
   </dd>

   ### Data